Top 9 fun facts about the French Revolution

 In fact, the last words she is supposed to have said are “I’m sorry“, for stepping on the executioner’s toe… How sad!
 And another fun fact about the French Revolution and about the most famous Queen of France is that Marie-Antoinette supposedly gave the executioner a purse full of gold coins, to make sure that the blade was sharp and that her death was going to be clean and quick.
 Like the King, she was executed at Place de la Concorde.

-I hope you’ve enjoyed reading our top 5 fun fact about the French Revolution.
+I hope you’ve enjoyed reading our top 9 interesting facts about the French Revolution.
 Beyond these fun facts about the Revolution, that one may find gory, keep in mind that everything that happened during that period had a durable impact on the French mentality.
 Don’t blame the French, blame the Revolution!
 And if you are interested in more facts about the French Revolution, go to the Palace of Versailles to relive those troubled times.